📢 Summer Quantum Camp Registration now open: Register Today!

 Our Sponsor

-We are grateful for the support of IBM Quantum who is helping ensure quantum education is accessible to all students—regardless of socioeconomic background.
+We are grateful for the support of Google Quantum AI who is helping ensure quantum education is accessible to all students—regardless of socioeconomic background.

 Logistics